SPREADSHEETS FOR ENVIRONMENTAL FOOTPRINT

 EPA studied the environmental footprints of four remedial options for remediating a chlorinated solvent ground source area and plume at Site DP039 at Travis Air Force Base (Travis AFB)

-Government, industrial, academic, and non-profit organizations offer many Web-based calculators, software models, and supplemental materials for potential use in evaluating the environmental "footprints" of site remediation.
-Most tools currently address more than one core element of green remediation strategies, as applied through EPA's Greener Cleanups Principles, and some involve concepts that can be adapted for remediation purposes.
+Government, industrial, academic, and non-profit organizations offer many Web-based calculators, software models, and supplemental materials that could provide additional input for applications of EPA's methodology.
+Most tools address more than one core element of green remediation strategies and some involve fundamental concepts that can be adapted for remediation purposes.

 Publicly Available Tools Designed for Green and Sustainable Site Cleanup